cs573-21s/02-datavis-7ways/README.md

 ## Technical Achievements

-- **Preparing data**: Since the total number of rows with null values in MPG, Wight, or Manufacturer columns are 2 out of 98, that would not cause losing important information.
+- **Preparing data**: Since the total number of rows with null values in MPG, Weight, or Manufacturer columns are 2 out of 98, that does not cause losing important information.
 So, I decided to remove these rows.
 Although there are null values in other columns in the dataset, I did not remove them because we only care about MPG, Weight, and Manufacturer.
 So, I did not want to lose values from these columns by removing null from others.
 Before using any tool, I cleaned the data then exported the file to use in all of the tools.
 Because some of the tools, e.g., Flourish,